Microsoft extends aid for Ukraine's wartime tech innovation - KTVZ

 Microsoft is also working with the U.S. Army on AI and image recognition.

-Ukraine and Russia are engaged in “a technology war,” according to Mykhailo Fedorov, Ukraine’s Vice Prime Minister and Minister of Digital Transformation.
+Ukraine and Russia are engaged in “a technology war,” according to Fedorov, the Ukrainian government official.

+“This war is completely different from anything that came before it,” Fedorov said.
+“This war against a powerful enemy is the most technologically advanced war in human history.”

 Follow AP’s coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine